 The rooms have a useful set of charging leads – concealed in an attractive wooden box – in case guests have forgotten to bring theirs.
 There’s also a discreet power bank.

 Guests have a kettle and coffee-capsule machine in the room to make their own hot drinks and the minibar offers a selection of free cold drinks.
 Water comes from the estate, is filtered and provided in glass bottles.
 And it’s free.

 L’Occitane products are provided in the light, spacious bathrooms.
-There are bamboo toothbrushes and chewable tooth-cleaning tablets, along with the now-essential health kits – comprising disposable mask, gloves, and sanitizing gel.
+There are bamboo toothbrushes and chewable tooth-cleaning tablets.

 Almost a week on from our one-night stay, my overriding memories of our room are comfort (wonderful mattress), light, lovely views, and tranquillity.
 Bliss.

 Can Beneït’s restaurant serves breakfast, lunch, and dinner.